lintenn/age_detector/README.md

 14. In the compilation of the model we indicate to use 'adam' (method of the descent of the gradient stochastic) as an optimizer, the root mean square error as a loss function and the error mean absolute as metrics.
-15. We proceed to carry out the training of the model, of about 20 epochs.
+15. We proceed to carry out the training of the model, with 20 epochs.
 16. We create the make_predictions function to make separate predictions and test our model.
 17. We finally create the age_detector function, which makes use of the make_predictions function